 If the desktop graphics device is not a high colour device, when you draw to the screen, the colour that you get will not always be exactly the colour you specify in the program.
 This may cause difficulties if you read a pixel from the screen and try to match the colour with one that you have used earlier to draw to the screen.
 The following program illustrates the problem together with one method of solution.
 The program draws a set of 'traffic lights'.
 When the user clicks on any part of the picture, the colour for that part cycles through the sequence: red, amber, green, black.

 INTEGER FUNCTION start_cb()

 INTEGER FUNCTION fill_cb()

-get_matched_colour@.
+An alternative solution is to use GET_NEAREST_SCREEN_COLOUR@ in place of GET_MATCHED_COLOUR@.
 The effect is the same but you will probably get a different amber colour on the screen for the following reasons.

 When you draw to a screen drawing surface, ClearWin+ filters the colour through its logical palette in order to find an optimum match (we are assuming the device is not a high colour device).
 When ClearWin+ calls a Windows API drawing function, the result is then filtered through the system palette.
 Now suppose we call one of the drawing surface functions (such as FILL_SURFACE@) but instead of using a simple RGB value, we use the return from GET_NEAREST_SCREEN_COLOUR@.
 The effect is to apply the system palette filtering first and this over-rides the ClearWin+ colour optimisation.